tacticSugar/webdevpdf/README.md

-# webdevpdf - print and read docs from paper
+# webdevpdf

-PDF files of documentation to popular web-development libraries
+Print and read docs from paper

 ## Authors